draelos/draelos.github.io/_talks/2020-01-24-CCNcolloq.md

 location: "Durham, NC"
 ---

-I discuss the need for adaptive experimental designs to leverage high-throughput neural data and novel interventional tools such as holographic photostimulation, and present new methods for practical streaming analysis and algorithms for automatically dissecting neural circuits.
+I discuss the need for adaptive experimental designs to leverage high-throughput neural data and novel interventional tools such as holographic photostimulation and present new methods for practical streaming analysis and algorithms for automatically dissecting neural circuits.